ignuicould/GM-Cluster-Connect/README.md

 ```

 ### Reading Cluster Data
-Run the following command to compile cluster.cpp:
+Run the following command to read the data from the EEPROM:

 ```cmd
 sudo ./cluster read